What is GST annual return?

 By introducing “E-way bills,” the GST created a centralized system of waybills.
-This framework was introduced on April 1, 2018, for inter-state goods movement and on April 15, 2018, for synchronized intra-state goods movement.
+Government of India introduced this framework on April 1, 2018, for inter-state goods movement and on April 15, 2018, for synchronized intra-state goods movement.

 Manufacturing companies, distributors, and carriers can quickly produce e-way bills for goods transported from their origin point to the destination point using the e-way bill system.
 Tax authorities win from this method as well, as this method reduces time spent at checkpoints and aids in facilitating tax avoidance.

 2. E-invoicing under GST

 For companies with an annual gross turnover of more than Rs.500 crore in any previous financial year, the e-invoicing system became operational on October 1, 2020. (from 2017-18).
 The Government applied this framework to those with an annual gross income of over Rs.100 crore as of January 1, 2021.